PHRAPL/PHRAPL.github.io/Content/Tutorials/ModelSelection/6aa.PHRAPL.tutorial1.md

 ## VI.
 Running a PHRAPL grid search

-Once you have a model set in hand and the data have been subsampled and weights have been calculated, you are finally ready to calculate AIC values and parameter estimates for your dataset under the models using the `GridSearch` function.
+### A brief summary of the GridSearch

-This function is called `GridSearch` because it analyzes each model across a grid of parameter values as a way to estimate those values that yield the best fit to the data.
-Numerical optimization searches are also available within PHRAPL (type `?GridSearch` for more on these), but we don't recommend using them due to their being more computationally onerous without imparting a compensatory improvement in performance.
+Once you have a model set in hand and the data have been subsampled and weights have been calculated, you are finally ready to calculate AIC values and parameter estimates for your dataset under the models using the `GridSearch` function. **This function is called `GridSearch` because it analyzes each model across a grid of parameter values as a way to estimate those values that yield the best fit to the data.** Numerical optimization searches are also available within `PHRAPL` (type `?GridSearch` for more on these), but we don't recommend using them due to their being more computationally onerous without imparting a compensatory improvement in performance.
 The parameter values contained in the grid can be specified by the user using the arguments `collapseStarts`, `n0Starts`, `growthStarts`, and `migrationStarts`, or default values can be used (to see these default values, type `?GridSearch`).
-When choosing grid values, keep in mind that the grid size, and thus number of simulations that PHRAPL must do, increases rapidly with each added parameter value, and thus there will be tradeoffs if you want to explore a large grid.
+When choosing grid values, keep in mind that the grid size, and thus number of simulations that `PHRAPL` must do, increases rapidly with each added parameter value, and thus there will be tradeoffs if you want to explore a large grid.
 Also, a model with many parameters will need to be analyzed using fewer specified values per parameter compared to a model with only one or two parameters in order to yield a parameter grid of the same size.

-The main inputs for `GridSearch` are
+The main inputs for `GridSearch` are:

 1. `migrationArray` (the model set)
 2. `observedTrees` (the set of subsampled trees)